harshi-cse/cse15l-lab-reports/lab-report-3-week-6.md

 \
 ![Image](lab3_8.PNG)
 \
-Now, after changing into the markdown-parse directory using `cd markdown-parse/`, when the javac command (`javac -cp .:lib/junit-4.13.2.jar:lib/hamcrest-core-1.3.jar MarkdownParseTest.java`) is used, the class for the test file is recompiled using the java version present on the server, and no errors occur.
+Now, after logging into the ieng6 server and changing into the markdown-parse directory using `cd markdown-parse/`, when the javac command (`javac -cp .:lib/junit-4.13.2.jar:lib/hamcrest-core-1.3.jar MarkdownParseTest.java`) is used, the class for the test file is recompiled using the java version present on the server, and no errors occur.
 Then the java command (`java -cp .:lib/junit-4.13.2.jar:lib/hamcrest-core-1.3.jar org.junit.runner.JUnitCore MarkdownParseTest`) is used to run the test file.
 As seen below, all the commands and tests run successfully. \
 \
 ![Image](lab3_9.PNG)